predictive-powers 0.6.0

 Endpoints

-An endpoint uses an API client to provide some capabilities in form of services.
+An Endpoint uses an API client to provide some capabilities in form of services.

 Currently, there are two types of endpoints: